jdjakub/phd-thesis/ch-bl.md

 As an example, suppose we want to program some fancy graphics.
 Fancy graphics require sophisticated vector mathematical formulae.
 In textual programming languages, these are expressed as ASCII with limited infix notation.
 The Gezira/Nile project\ \parencite{Gezira,Nile} attempted to improve on this with Unicode mathematical syntax.
 An extreme endpoint would be \LaTeX.
 All we have at the moment is something worse than all of these: verbose, explicit tree views spanning multiple lines.

 We think ahead with a view towards making the fancy graphics programming more pleasant.
 Suppose we decide that we would ideally like to implement them with the aid of concise mathematical notation, as opposed to our current state of verbose trees.
-How can we achieve this?
+How could we achieve this?

 The broad approach would be similar to our previous taster example.
 We would have to start, again, at the code that renders state into graphics.
 Add a condition that checks for a `math` key, which we would use as a tag to hint at this display preference.
 Enter code to translate operator names to Unicode symbols, place them at infix positions, place parentheses appropriately, and render the whole thing to a single line in the tree view (ideally keeping the tree structure of the expressions in the graphics state).
 Then, modify the input handling and tree navigation code to appropriately work on this *inline* tree structure.
 And so on.